peter88213/mm2yw7/docs/usage.md

 ### The use of special icons

 The conversion is controlled by nodes decorated with special icons.
-The icon specifications can be changed with a configuration file (see below).
+The icon specifications can be changed with configuration file entries (see below).

 #### On the first level